nicoddemus/ezored/docs/PROJECT.md

 # Project

-A Ezored project file contains one or more targets inside, that you can build using the Ezored from command-line.
+EzoRed project file contains one or more targets inside, that you can build using the EzoRed from command-line.

-The final target project generally is a library that have all native code compiled for target specific platform.
+The final target project generally is a library that have all native code compiled for the target specific platform.

-To build each target inside Ezored project file, we use a bunch of rules, including target project and all project dependencies rules.
+To build each target inside EzoRed project file, we use a bunch of rules, including target project and all project dependencies rules.

 ### Project file